upa/af-graft/README.md

 socket assigned to 127.0.0.1:8080.

-A graft endpoints and the associated actual endpoint can be placed on different endpoints.
+A graft endpoints and the associated actual endpoint can be placed on different network namespaces.
 For example, making a graft endpoint at a container and configuring the actual endpoint on a host network stack provides network performance improvement by container network stack bypassing.